Scoring

 A+: A masterpiece and one of the ten best whiskeys of its type.
 Above five stars.

-A: An outstanding bottle of whiskey, but lacking that special something which makes for a true masterpiece.
+A: An outstanding bottle of whiskey, but missing that tiny something that makes a true masterpiece.
 Five stars.

 C+ to C-: Average whiskey.
+It does the job, nothing more or less.
 A C- is two stars.

-D+ to D-: Below average whiskey.
-A D is one star and a D- one-half of a star.
+D+ to D-: Below average.
+Noticeable flaws and off notes.
+A D is one star, a D- half a star.

 F: Zero stars.
 Rotgut.